-In assessing the specific disease status of a country, the department will consider the reports of international animal health agencies (e.g. the World Organisation for Animal Health) and will also consider other relevant information relating to biosecurity risks.
+A country that is affected by one or more of the animal diseases above is considered by the department to have a high animal pathogen risk status in relation to stockfeed2.
+In assessing the specific disease status of a country, the department will consider the findings of international animal health agencies (e.g. the World Organisation for Animal Health) but will also consider other relevant information relating to biosecurity risks.